What Is Content Marketing ROI?

 Drive Website Traffic

-Building brand awareness and maintaining audience engagement are a long-time process that simultaneously goes along with website traffic.
+Building brand awareness and maintaining audience engagement are long-time process that simultaneously goes along with website traffic.
 Great content – engaging content definitely drive traffic to your posts or website and build your brand image.
-In content marketing goals, increasing website traffic is more focused on pushing traffic into the top level of the marketing funnel that ultimately helps to restore the ROI.
-To see whether your content is effective at driving traffic to your website, look at the following metrics:- Unique visits (overview and breakdown by channel)

 - Onsite engagement (bounce rate, time on page)